Physical properties of an Aperiodic monotile: Graphene-like features, chirality and zero-modes

-While no material has yet been discovered with the symmetries of the Hat it would seem likely that nature would realize such an elegant construction, just as Penrose tilings were discovered to describe the surfaces of icosahedral quasicrystals~\cite{Penrose74, Levine84, Bursill1985, McGrathEA02}.
+While no material has yet been discovered with the symmetries of the Hat, it would seem likely that nature would realize such an elegant construction, just as Penrose tilings were discovered to describe the surfaces of icosahedral quasicrystals~\cite{Penrose74, Levine84, Bursill1985, McGrathEA02}.
 A promising solid-state platform is the engineered adsorption of atoms to constrain scattering of surface states.
 CO molecules on metals have been used to construct artificial honeycomb~\cite{Gomes2012} and fractal~\cite{Kempkes2019} lattices.
-2D lattices of Shiba states caused by magnetic ad-atoms on superconductors serve to engineer topological phases~\cite{nadj2013proposal,Schneider2022,Soldini2023}.
+2D lattices of Shiba states caused by magnetic adatoms on superconductors serve to engineer topological phases~\cite{nadj2013proposal,Schneider2022,Soldini2023}.

 Chiral crystals display richer physical responses than achiral crystals~\cite{Babaev2023}.
-The Hat tiling should share some of these features with their chiral crystalline counterparts, including magnetochiral anisotropy~\cite{Morimoto2016} and optical gyrotropy~\cite{Ma2015,Zhong2016,Flicker2018,Wang2020}.
-Additionally, adding defects or particle interactions to vertex-monotile models can generalize other works on interacting quasicrystals~\cite{Hu2011,Koga17,Duncan2020,Liu2022}.
+The Hat should share some of these features with chiral crystalline counterparts, including magnetochiral anisotropy~\cite{Morimoto2016} and optical gyrotropy~\cite{Ma2015,Zhong2016,Flicker2018,Wang2020}.
+Additionally, adding defects or interactions can generalize other works on interacting quasicrystals~\cite{Hu2011,Koga17,Duncan2020,Liu2022}.
 We leave the study of these effects for subsequent work.

 \paragraph{Acknowledgements}